 - Speed: Simply put, how easy is it to run fast in these shoes?
 As a general rule, a shoe that is lightweight, comfortable, and has good energy return in the midsole will score high in this category.
 We also consider what type of speed work each shoe is best suited for; sometimes a great 5K shoe doesn’t have enough resilience to race a full marathon for instance.

-- As described above, testing of our lightweight road shoes was performed by a committee of testers, both male and female.
-Our group consists of eight testers who wore the shoes for total distances of approximately 40 to 100 miles.
-Single runs ranged in distance from three to 26 miles, and included casual training as well as speed workouts and road racing.
+As described above, testing of our lightweight road shoes was performed by a committee of testers, both male and female.
+Our group consists of six testers who wore the shoes for total distances of approximately 40 to 150 miles.
+Single runs ranged in distance from three to 26 miles and included casual training as well as speed workouts and road racing.
 The majority of our testing is conducted on asphalt roads or all-weather tracks, but we occasionally venture onto trails.

-- One key variable that affects the subjective experience of our testers is the heel to toe drop of a shoe.
-The shoes in this season’s test group range from 10mm (Adidas Adizero Boston 7) to 0mm (Altra Torin 3.5 Mesh), and the most common drop is a midrange value of 6 or 8mm.
+One key variable that affects the subjective experience of our testers is the heel to toe drop of a shoe.
+The shoes in this season’s test group range from 10mm (361 Meraki 2) to 4mm (Saucony Kinvara 10) and the most common drop is a midrange value of 4 or 8mm.
 Depending on the tester, this variable can make the difference between a smooth ride and one that feels sluggish or awkward.
 Our testing group contains heel, forefoot and midfoot strikers, and we take this variable into account when assessing the ride quality of a shoe by indicating what type of runner a particular shoe is best suited for.

-- A big distinguishing characteristic in this category is the midsole material, which has become the “secret sauce” each brand tinkers with to find the magical balance of cushioning, energy return, and durability.
+A big distinguishing characteristic in this category is the midsole material, which has become the “secret sauce” each brand tinkers with to find the magical balance of cushioning, energy return, and durability.
 Almost all of these material compounds are proprietary to each company, and they are frequently described in buzzwords (Bounce!
 Spring!
-Pop!) or claims that are difficult to validate (for example: 33% more resilient than traditional EVA).
-But make no mistake, midsole material makes a HUGE difference in the overall ride of a shoe.
+Pop!) or claims that are difficult to validate (for example, 33 percent more resilient than traditional EVA).
+But make no mistake, midsole material makes a huge difference in the overall ride of a shoe.

-- Many companies seem to be moving away from traditional EVA foam into materials that are inherently firmer and more durable.
-EVA typically provides nice cushioning on impact, but doesn’t dependably return that energy into forward momentum—it’s like running on pillows: the landing is soft, but it’s hard to transition from one step to the next.
+Many companies seem to be moving away from traditional EVA foam into materials that are inherently firmer and more durable.
+The Skechers GOrun Razor 3 Hyper is a great example of this, with a new Hyper Burst midsole that will slowly be moving into all their racing and training shoes.
+EVA typically provides nice cushioning on impact but doesn’t dependably return that energy into forwarding momentum – it’s like running on pillows: the landing is soft, but it’s hard to transition from one step to the next.
 EVA also has a tendency to break down after a few hundred miles, which in turn dictates the overall lifespan of the shoe.
-Firmer materials are designed to more effectively transfer ground impact forces into forward momentum, and tend to maintain their shape and function for a longer period of time compared to EVA.
+Firmer materials are designed to more effectively transfer ground impact forces into forward-momentum and tend to maintain their shape and function for a longer period of time compared to EVA.
 The tradeoff is that firmer midsoles often feel less forgiving or less comfortable during casual training miles than regular EVA; consequently, one popular trend right now is to combine a firmer midsole compound with traditional (and softer) EVA to strike an ideal balance of cushioning and responsiveness.
-The New Balance Fuel Cell Impulse is a great example of this, with a Nitrogen Infused Foam utilized in the forefoot, while the remainder of the sole is traditional EVA.
+The 361 Meraki 2 is an example of this with a Quikfoam topsole and a traditional EVA sole underneath to balance out the responsive ride with some stability.